UMBRA-Artifacts/umbra-artifacts/README.md

 # UMBRA Artifact Repository

-## Dataset and Supplementary Materials
+## Source Code and Supplementary Materials

 ### 1. Ground Truth Dataset/
 This directory contains manually annotated labels used to validate and evaluate the accuracy of UMBRA’s detection modules.